 Cultivated regions have been partially transformed by humans into food producing farms and ranches.
-They are
+They are easy to travel though despite the fact that there are numerous pockets of undeveloped land.

 Cultivated regions can support heavy development and urbanization.
 Cities can grow as large as 10.GPv in size, and the region can support as much as $(15 \times \text{Regional GPv})$ in Public Works.
 Some Cultivated Regions can even be transformed into Intensely Cultivated regions (see Section [6.1.8]).